 Peach and blueberry Coffee Cake is an irresistible dessert that you’ll make over and over.
-A dense and moist fruit filled cake that’s great for brunch or dessert.
-A rich flavor that’s not too sweet.
+A dense and moist fruit filled cake that’s great for brunch or dessert with a rich flavor that’s not too sweet.
 Great with fresh or frozen fruit.

 I’m normally pretty good at eating desserts in moderation.
 However, the first time I made it, I ate three slices while it was still warm, and the next day when I took the photographs, I had to eat one more slice before freezing it, that’s how good this is!